jewelsofthought/neshama/site/posts/parashot/14-Va_eira.md

 I will:

-- Take you as my people
+1. Take you as my people
-- Know that I am your **HaShem**, your G-d
+2. Know that I am your **HaShem**, your G-d // Acknowledge me as...
-- Bring you to promised land
+3. Bring you to promised land

 **Note**: The last promise (v8), one which was promised to Abraham, Isaac and Jacob, but was never fulfilled.
 So this promise is to be fulfilled over a period of 200 - 400 years, which is a very long time.
 Yet, although it has taken so long, it is still looked at as a true promise, as it eventually did manifest.{.note}

-v9] Israel ignored Moses
+v6:9] Israel ignored Moses

 <blockquote>
 <p dir="rtl">